Addictions Counselling

 Jean Church

-It is possible to change and many people do this and have recovered or are recovering from substance abuse and addictive behaviours.
+It is possible to change and many people do this and have recovered, or are recovering, from substance abuse and addictive behaviours.
 It is always challenging.
 You must choose to either stay the same, or do the hard work necessary to become the creative, productive, loving or caring person that you were meant to be.
-If you have managed to abstain (the first goal) you may benefit from working with a counsellor or psychotherapist to support your recovery.

 - Exploring your thoughts, feelings and behaviours which contribute to your addiction.